LEB-EPFL/ATS/README.md

 This will result in data with different framerates, which makes for an interesting problem for actually displaying the data.
 Hence NNGui.

-As of 16.04.2021 this is still work in progress.
-The goal is to get the feedback loop closer to the actual microscope, by implementing the microscope control directly in python.

 Some of the important settings are in ATS_settings.json.
 This was used to synchronize settings on different machines that were used to run the different files.

 ## Mito2Drp1